tbroyer/gradle-errorprone-plugin/README.md

 ## JDK 8 support

 Error Prone requires at least a JDK 9 compiler.
-When using JDK 8, you can configure a dependency on the Error Prone javac in the `errorproneJavac` configuration:
+When using a JDK 8 compiler, you can configure a dependency on the Error Prone javac in the `errorproneJavac` configuration:
 ```gradle
 dependencies {
     errorproneJavac("com.google.errorprone:javac:9+181-r4173-1")